binci/binci/README.md

 Some more comparisons:

-* With Devlab you don't need a Dockerfile for local development, thus you can include one in the root of your project purely for deploying to production, or without a Dockerfile at all.
+* With Devlab you don't need a Dockerfile for local development, thus you can use it whether or not your project will be deployed in Docker or to bare metal.
 * Devlab doesn't build docker images, ever.
 It uses the images you specify for both the primary container and any services.
+* When you install local dependencies in your project folder, run a build, execute your coverage tool, or write any local files, that just happens on your hard disk, not locked away in some container.
+They'll be available to every other task you run.
 * With Devlab you don't need to run tasks in a containerized shell, you simply define the tasks and run them.
+You can kick tasks off with any local script, build tool, or IDE run configuration without building a container first.
 * Tasks don't need to be defined at runtime via arguments or flags, you just tell Devlab which predefined task to run.

 ## License